-AMFitzgerald was founded by Dr. Alissa M. Fitzgerald in 2003 to provide MEMS development services to a growing industry.
-AMFitzgerald was one of the first service companies to successfully leverage university fabs (Stanford and UCB) to build prototypes and validate designs prior to foundry volume manufacturing.
-Our business model enables us to provide highly sophisticated prototyping services to clients without the financial burden of owning a fab, which in turn, allows us to stay focused on high value MEMS development services.
-Our engineers build prototypes at UCB Marvell Nanolab and perform testing in our own Class 100 cleanroom.
+AMFitzgerald was founded by Dr. Alissa M. Fitzgerald in 2003 to provide MEMS and microelectronic development services to a growing industry.
+AMFitzgerald was one of the first lab-to-fab service companies to successfully leverage university fabs (Stanford and UCB) to build silicon prototypes and validate designs prior to foundry volume manufacturing.
+Our business model enables us to provide highly sophisticated wafer-based fabrication without the financial burden of owning a fab, which in turn, allows us to stay focused on high value development services.
+Our team builds prototypes on silicon, glass, InP, and Ge 150 or 200 mm wafers at UCB Marvell Nanolab and does test and measurement in our own Class 100 cleanroom.
 Successful prototypes are then transferred to commercial foundries around the world for volume manufacturing.

-We have served over 200 clients to date, many international and many in the Fortune 500.
-And we have successfully transferred 20 MEMS designs to 8 foundries around the world.
+We have served hundreds of clients to date, many international and many in the Fortune 100.
+And we have successfully transferred dozens of chip designs to 8 foundries around the world.

-Published a book, MEMS Product Development: From Concept to Commercialization, on our methods.
+Published a book, MEMS Product Development: From Concept to Commercialization (SpringerNature, 2021), on our methods.

 Multi-year development project on 3-axis micro-mirror technology with Lawrence Livermore National Laboratory, available for license from LLNL since 2017.